Simple Goal Setting

 Goals are important.
 Sometimes they are so important that we ignore them.

-Goal creation is often mistakenly seen as an idealistic, challenging experience requiring hours in solitude and the assistance of a guru.
-Many individuals believe they are too busy for goal setting.
+Effective goal setting is often mistakenly seen as an idealistic, challenging experience requiring hours in solitude and the assistance of a guru.
+Many individuals believe they are too busy for goal setting or don't know how to achieve goals.
 Others simply avoid them for fear of commitment.

 I would argue that living without goals is like wandering around with your eyes shut.
 It is crucial to know where you're going so you can confidently move forward on the right path today.
 Commit yourself to living with goals and have them front and center in your life.